Mutya Johanna Datul

-Mutya Johanna Fontiveros Datul (born April 17, 1992) is a Filipino fashion model, actress and beauty queen who was crowned Binibining Pilipinas Supranational 2013.
-She represented the Philippines at the Miss Supranational 2013 pageant in Minsk, Belarus and was crowned the winner.
+Mutya Johanna Fontiveros Datul (born April 17, 1992) is a Filipino fashion and commercial model, actress, and beauty queen who was crowned Miss Supranational 2013, making her the first Asian and first Filipino to win Miss Supranational.

-Datul is the first Asian and Filipino to win the title of Miss Supranational.
+She was previously crowned Binibining Pilipinas Supranational 2013, representing Isabela, during the pageant's 50th edition.

 Biography

-Datul was born on April 17, 1992, to Wilfredo Datul and Merlie Datul (née Fontiveros) in Santa Maria, Isabela.
-She holds a degree in information technology from the Isabela State University in Ilagan City and Business Administration from the Gardner College in Quezon City.
+Datul was born on April 17, 1992, to Wilfredo and Merlie (née Fontiveros) Datul in Santa Maria, Isabela, Philippines.
+She holds a degree in information technology from the Isabela State University in Ilagan City, and a business administration degree from the Gardner College in Quezon City.

 Pageantry

 Mutya ng Pilipinas 2012

 Datul competed and eventually placed in the Top 10 at Mutya ng Pilipinas 2012.
 After failing to take the crown, she decided to join other local pageants to support her family.

 Binibining Pilipinas 2013

 In early 2013, Datul was selected as one of the 50 contestants for Binibining Pilipinas 2013.
 Datul was awarded Binibining Photogenic and Binibining Best in Evening Gown.
 She was ultimately crowned Binibining Pilipinas Supranational 2013 at the Smart Araneta Coliseum in April 2013, gaining the right to represent the Philippines at the Miss Supranational 2013 pageant in Belarus.